cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 ## 5. Zooming in on a section

 To zoom in on a section of a spectrum, move over it whilst holding down the left mouse button.
 You can repeat this process as often as you like.
 Double-click anywhere in the spectrum to undo the last zoom in.
 This, too, can be repeated.
 The intensity level of the signals can be changed using the mouse wheel.
-To return to the original spectrum, click onto the button **Horizontal zoom out** button in the menu bar on the left side of the spectrum.
+To return to the original spectrum, click onto the button **Horizontal zoom out** in the menu bar on the left side of the spectrum.

 ## 6. Inserting a molecular structure